-For most applications, anchor line length should be at least six to seven times longer than the depth of the water in which you are anchoring.
+applications, anchor line length should be at least six to seven times longer than the depth of the water in which you are anchoring.
 Always have plenty of additional anchor line on board.
 If anchoring in tidal waters, consider a rode chain about the length of the boat and increase the total anchor line length to ten times the depth of the water at low tide.
-WARNING Sinking Hazard: ALWAYS anchor from the bow; NEVER anchor from the stern.
-A small amount of current will make a boat unsteady.
-A strong current can pull a boat anchored by the stern under the water and keep it there.